drugis/addis/README.md

 Versions
 --------

+1.12.1: Input name of analyses in the first step of the wizard, not in a pop-up dialog at the very end.

 1.12: Add [BRAT table][10] and its value tree to benefit-risk view, allow selection of baseline in benefit-risk analysis, enable BRAT description of benefit-risk analysis, improve performance of network